Real Fibered Morphisms and Ulrich Sheaves: Introduction

-In Section \ref{sec:ulrich} we recall the definition of determinantal representations from \cite{SV14} and the notion of Ulrich sheaves from \cite{EFS03} and \cite{ESW03}.
-Ulrich modules were first studied by B. Ulrich and his collaborators, see for example \cite{BHU87} and \cite{HUB91}.
-D. Eisenbud and F.-O. Schreyer used Ulrich sheaves to construct determinantal and Pfaffian representations of Chow forms of subvarieties of $\pp^d$.
+After reminding the reader of some results from commutative algebra in Section \ref{sec:comm}, we recall the definition of determinantal representations from \cite{SV14} and the notion of Ulrich sheaves from \cite{EFS03} and \cite{ESW03} in Section \ref{sec:ulrich}.
+Ulrich modules were first studied by Ulrich and his collaborators, see for example \cite{BHU87} and \cite{HUB91}.
+Eisenbud and Schreyer used Ulrich sheaves to construct determinantal and Pfaffian representations of Chow forms of subvarieties of $\pp^d$.
 We show that in fact Ulrich sheaves can be identified with determinantal representations in the sense of \cite{SV14}.
-This shows that every determinantal representation of a projective curve can be obtained using the algorithm described in \cite{SV14}.
+This shows, in particular, that every determinantal representation of a smooth projective curve can be obtained using the algorithm described in \cite{SV14}.
+We believe that the correspondence between Ulrich sheaves and determinantal representations can be used in the future for proving the existence of Ulrich sheaves on certain subvarieties of $\pp^d$, as it has been done in \cite{kummer2016chow} for reciprocal linear spaces.
+The question of which subvarieties of $\pp^d$ can be the support of an Ulrich sheaf is of particular interest since the Boij--{S}\"oderberg cone of such varieties is the same as the one of projective space \cite{boij}.

 In Section \ref{sec:real_bilinear} we show that definite symmetric determinantal representations can be defined in terms of positive definite bilinear forms on Ulrich sheaves.
+This result has been used in \cite{kummer2016chow} to answer a question from \cite{SSV13}.
 Following \cite{KMS14} we define the relative notion of $f$-Ulrich sheaves with respect to a finite flat morphism $f \colon X \to Y$.
 We give a characterization of real fibered morphisms in terms of positive semidefinite bilinear forms on coherent sheaves which generalize the classic methods of checking real rootedness of univariate polynomials like the Hermite matrix or the B\'ezout matrix.
 In particular, we show that if $f \colon X \to Y$ is a finite flat morphism with a positive $f$-Ulrich sheaf on $X$, then $f$ is real fibered.
-We then proceed to formulate a question, which can be considered as a relative version of the generalized Lax conjecture.
+We then proceed to formulate a question which can be considered as a relative version of the generalized Lax conjecture.